 No… Though perhaps a picture of my butt climbing up a steep little ledge is slightly dangerous:

 A few minutes past that bit of difficulty and voila!
 Another view!

 I’d be up there, looking at where I am right now, on my next Mattabesett section hike.
-Fascinating stuff… Let’s take a moment for two pictures I really like:
+Fascinating stuff… Let’s take a moment for three pictures I really like: